MetaNewsAI/.Org/README.md

 # .Org
+# SymbioticNews
-News & Content, Customized for You!
-Brought to you by the OSINT & Bitcoin community. #OpenEndowment for #TruthInMedia
+description.alt = "News & Content, Customized for You!
+Brought to you by the OSINT & Bitcoin community. #OpenEndowment for #TruthInMedia"

-Integrate, Filter and Interpret the news Directly from raw Sources! with A.I.
+description = "Integrate, Filter and Interpret the news Directly from raw Sources! with A.I."